codehsbooks/apjava/Methods/strings-and-characters.md

 \n is an escape sequence that adds a newline.
 ```

 If we didn't have these escape sequences, our program would not work properly!
 The double quotes in our first String will confuse Java if they are not escaped properly.
-Without the backlash in front of the double quotes, the String would get broken apart right in the middle and cause an error when we run the program!
+Without the backlash in front of the double quotes, the String would get broken apart right in the middle.
+This would cause an error when we run the program!

 In our second String, it is much simpler to use `\n` to create new lines.
 Otherwise, we would have to write a series of empty println statements to get the same effect.